Eligibility Criteria for Applicants

 - Hold a faculty position at an accredited academic medical center, university or research institution in the U.S. and conduct the majority of his/her research activities at that institution

 - A project may have only a single Principal Investigator (PI) who will be responsible for project oversight and financial management.
-The PI may engage collaborators, core labs, or commercial CROs to execute any fraction of the project.
+The PI may engage collaborators, core labs, or commercial CROs to execute any fraction of the project

 Sponsoring Institution Requirements

 Investigators may apply from accredited academic medical centers, research institutions or universities in the U.S. and U.S. territories.
-Institutions must provide the necessary facilities and infrastructure for the research, and accept the conditions of the Grant, including the Budget & Use of Funds.
+Institutions must provide the necessary facilities and infrastructure for the research, and accept the conditions of the award, including the Budget & Use of Funds.
 They must assure compliance with the prevailing national guidelines for animal and human studies and provide proper oversight of the Grant funds.

 Sponsoring institutions must safeguard the rights and welfare of individuals who participate as subjects in research activities by reviewing proposed activities through an Institutional Review Board (IRB) as specified by the U.S. Department of Health and Human Services Office for Human Research Protections, HHS OHRP.
 Additionally, the Grantee’s institution must assure appropriate governance of animal studies.
 IRB approval and IACUC numbers are not required at the time of application, but must be provided for final signature of the Grant Agreement, which will be sent to Grantees shortly after they have been selected.